fredkamm/weather_app/README.md

 # Usage
 <div>
     <p>
-        The best way to get use this app is through a web browser.
+        The best way to use this app is through a web browser.
 It is still a work in progress with getting the app to be fully mobile responsive on any device
     </p>
 </div>
 <div>